TheKoolAidManw/tredd-website/README.md

 - **Address**: 501 S Sapodilla Ave, West Palm Beach
 - **Instagram**: [@tredd_at_dsoa](https://www.instagram.com/tredd_at_dsoa/?hl=en)

-## 🤝 Contributing

-This is a student project for TREDD.
-If you're a team member:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 This project is created for TREDD, a student-run non-profit organization.

-## 🙏 Acknowledgments

-- **TREDD Team**: For the mission and vision
-- **Font Awesome**: For the icons
-- **Google Fonts**: For the Inter font family
-- **Student Volunteers**: For making this project possible

----

 **TREDD** - Technology Recycling and Eliminating the Digital Divide *Empowering communities through technology access*